University of Ulm

 Ulm University (Universität Ulm) is a public university in Ulm, Baden-Württemberg, Germany.
-The university was founded in 1967 and focuses on natural sciences, medicine, engineering sciences, mathematics, economics and computer science.
+The University was founded in 1967 and focuses on natural sciences, medicine, engineering sciences, mathematics, economics and computer science.
 With 9,891 students (summer semester 2018), it is one of the youngest public universities in Germany.
 The campus of the university is located north of the city on a hill called Oberer Eselsberg, while the university hospital has additional sites across the city.

 History

 The university is the youngest public university in the state of Baden-Württemberg, which boasts several old, renowned universities in Heidelberg (founded in 1386), Freiburg (1457) and Tübingen (1477).
 The idea was to create a university with a new approach in both research and teaching.
 An important concept since the foundation of the university has always been to promote interdisciplinarity.
 In the decades following the foundation, the spectrum of subjects has steadily been extended, and the university has grown significantly.

 An important step in combining the strength of industrial and academic research was the realization of the idea of a science park around the main university campus.
-Research centers of companies like Daimler, BMW, Siemens and in the past also Nokia, AEG, have been established at the site, in addition to institutes of the university focusing on applied research.
+Research centers of companies like Daimler, BMW, Siemens and in the past also Nokia and AEG, have been established at the site, in addition to institutes of the university focusing on applied research.
 Among other large research projects, the university features four Collaborative Research Centers (German: Sonderforschungsbereiche), which are established on a competitive basis by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
 Third-party funding of research reached 67.5 million euros in 2009.

 In 1998, Ulm University introduced an International Masters program in English: M.Sc. in Communication Technology, which is the first of its kind in Germany.
 Since then, this program attracts students from different countries around the world.
 C-Tech Program has research collaboration with many renowned Universities around the world.

 It also offers other English programs, namely M.Sc. and PhD in molecular medicine, M.Sc. in advanced materials, M.Sc. in energy science and technology, M.Sc. in finance, M.Sc. in biology and M.Sc. in advanced oncology, the latter being an extra-occupational program.

 In 2003, the Ulm University was involved in founding a private university in Egypt, the German University in Cairo.

 Since 2007, the university has been participating in the German Universities Excellence Initiative with the newly founded International Graduate School in Molecular Medicine Ulm.